SidRichardsQuantum/Variational_Quantum_Eigensolver/RESULTS.md

 ![H₂ Noisy Ansatzes](data/vqe/images/H2_Noise_Error_Ansatz_Comparison_Adam.png)

-The TwoQubit-RY-CNOT and Minimal ansatzes had the most resilience to depolarising noise, by consistenly having the greatest fidelities with the smallest standard deviations.
+The TwoQubit-RY-CNOT and Minimal ansatzes had the most resilience to depolarizing noise, by consistently having the greatest fidelities with the smallest standard deviations.
 The RY-CZ ansatz had the lowest fidelities for all noise levels, and the greatest standard deviations.

 ![H₂ Noise Types](data/vqe/images/H2_Noise_Error_Adam_TwoQubit-RY-CNOT.png)